andrewholgate/drupal-project-structure/README.md

 cd /var/www/project

 # Build a new release without deploying.

+# Parameters:
 #  -DdirOld is the name of the current project release directory.
 #  -DdirNew is the name of the new project release directory.
+# Use either -Dtag or -Dbranch
 #  -Dtag is the name of the git repository tag to clone.
+#  -Dbranch is the name of the git repository branch to clone.
 #  -Ddry-run is an optional parameter to mimic the production installation without production specific permissioning targets.

 phing deploy-build:prod -DdirOld=v1.0.0 -DdirNew=v1.0.1 -Dtag=v1.0.1

 # Perform a dry-run to mimic the production installation without production specific permissioning targets.